vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 ## Parting thoughts

-This guide intended to serve as a basic guide on how you can start leveraging `acknowledgement`.
+This guide intended to serve as a basic guide on how you can start leveraging Vector's end-to-end acknowledgement feature.
 If you have any feedback regarding this feature, please let us know on our [Discord chat] or [Twitter], along with any feedback or request for additional support you have for the Vector team!